 - Make sure you have a low balance – a large amount between the balance on your card and the credit limit allowed.
 This may help your credit history.

 Alternative Ways to Establish Credit

-If you do not have a U.S. credit score, there still may be a way to for a lender to determine your creditworthiness to get a personal loan or to refinance your education loan:
+If you do not have a U.S. credit score, there still may be a way to for a lender to determine your creditworthiness to get a personal loan option or to refinance your education loan option:

-- Some lenders will look at alternative methods to qualify for a loan.
+- Some lenders will look at alternative methods to qualify for a loan option.

 - Rent payments, phone or utility bills, tuition payments, etc.